LineageOS/lineage_wiki/pages/faq.md

  - This question isn't new.
 To list a few reasons:
    - A majority of builds are downloaded on mobile devices via our updater.
 Mobile devices have limited bandwidth and monthly quotas.
    - Bandwidth is plentiful for open source projects.
 We have roughly 100gbit available to us.
-   - We occsassionally need to remove a build becasue of a device-breaking bug.
+   - We occasionally need to remove a build because of a device-breaking bug.
 This is much harder, or impossible, to accomplish with torrents.
    - We currently keep the last 4 builds per device.
 Older builds do not have the latest security patches.
    - The top 5 devices account for 50% of our users.
 95% of our builds do not have enough users to justify torrents.
    - Pigeons are slow and stupid.
-They also tend to be hit by vehicles and make a declious treat for predators.
+They also tend to be hit by vehicles and make a delicious treat for predators.
 We could send your build via pigeon, but chances are very slim it would make it to you.